Field Courses

 Guelph also continues its participation in the Ontario Universities Program in Field Biology (OUPFB), where students can apply to take field courses at other Ontario universities for academic credit here.

-A third option is to take a field course not at the University of Guelph and not through OUPFB, but at an academically or research-accredited institution (requires preapproval by the field course coordinator below).
+A third option is to take a field course not at the University of Guelph and not through OUPFB, but at an academically or research-accredited institution (this requires preapproval by the field course coordinator below).
 Field course plans or health protocols may be adjusted according to the public health situation.

 - Field course coordinator: Dr. Amy Newman